(Updated 3/3/21 to give proper attribution to its designer)

 The next version. the SPL 212, appeared in 1960, and was the first to bear the Fairlady moniker, a reference to the popular Broadway show My Fair Lady.
 Stylistically similar to its predecessor, it now had a steel body, but still shared truck underpinnings including its 1189cc four.
 That mill had a decidedly Austin-ish look to it, fruit of Datsun’s license to build several of their models, and engines.
 These cars were built for export only, in two series, the later one now sporting 60 hp.
 These cars are very hot collector items, should you be so lucky as to stumble into one in a barn.
 Not too likely.

-That brings us to 1963, when the original version of our featured car was built.
+That brings us to 1963, when the original version of our featured car went into production.
 The first series (1963 – 1965) were called Sports 1500, and borrowed the Cedric’s 1500 cc engine.
 And it no longer sat on pickup platforms, sharing its underpinnings with the Datsu 310 sedan.
 The definitive Sports 1600 appeared in 1965, and was built through 1970, until the 240Z/Fairlady replaced it.
 I’m not certain of the exact year of this one, but it lacks 1968’s side marker lights, so we’ll call it a ’67.
 That was a good year for sports cars anyway, the last before smog controls started to take their bite away.

 But then that applies to the very clean MGB too (picture flipped for comparison), which too shows lots of Pininfarina influence, but is not directly credited to the firm (the MGB-GT’s roof and rear hatch are).